Marcus Garvey: Criminal charges: 1922–1923

 1922 also brought some successes for Garvey.
 He attracted the country's first black pilot, Hubert Fauntleroy Julian, to join UNIA and to perform aerial stunts to raise its profile.
-The group also launched its Booker T. Washington University from the UNIA-run Phyllis Wheatley Hotel on West 136th Street.
+The group also launched its Booker T. Washington University from the UNIA-run Phyllis Wheatley Hotel at 3–13 West 136th Street.
 He also finally succeeded in securing a UNIA delegation to the League of Nations, sending five members to represent the group to Geneva.

 Garvey also proposed marriage to his secretary, Jacques.
 She accepted, although later stated: "I did not marry for love.
 I did not love Garvey.
 I married him because I thought it was the right thing to do."
 They married in Baltimore in July 1922.
 She proposed that a book of his speeches be published; it appeared as The Philosophy and Opinions of Marcus Garvey, although the speeches were edited to remove more inflammatory material.
 That year, UNIA also launched a new newspaper, the Daily Negro Times.

 At UNIA's August 1922 convention, Garvey called for the impeachment of several senior UNIA figures, including Adrian Johnson and J. D. Gibson, and declared that the UNIA cabinet should not be elected by the organization's members, but appointed directly by him.
 When they refused to step down, he resigned both as head of UNIA and as Provisional President of Africa, probably in an act designed to compel their own resignations.
 He then began openly criticising another senior member, Reverend James Eason, and succeeded in getting him expelled from UNIA.

 With Eason gone, Garvey asked the rest of the cabinet to resign; they did so, at which he resumed his role as head of the organization.
 In September, Eason launched a rival group to UNIA, the Universal Negro Alliance.
 In January 1923, Eason was assassinated by Garveyites while in New Orleans.
 Hoover suspected that the killing had been ordered by senior UNIA members, although Garvey publicly denied any involvement; he nevertheless launched a defense fund campaign for Eason's killers.

 Following the murder, eight prominent African Americans signed a public letter calling Garvey "an unscrupulous demagogue who has ceaselessly and assiduously sought to spread among Negroes distrust and hatred of all white people".
 They urged the Attorney-General to bring forth the criminal case against Garvey and disband UNIA.
 Garvey was furious, publicly accusing them of "the greatest bit of treachery and wickedness that any group of Negroes could be capable of."
 In a pamphlet attacking them he focused on their racial heritage, lambasting the eight for the reason that "nearly all [are] Octoroons and Quadroons".
 Du Bois—who was not among the eight—then wrote an article critical of Garvey's activities in the U.S. Garvey responded by calling Du Bois "a Hater of Dark People", an "unfortunate mulatto who bewails every drop of Negro blood in his veins".